Average Car Accident Settlement In Massachusetts (2026)

 Massachusetts Car Accident Laws That Affect Your Settlement

 Massachusetts operates under a no-fault insurance system.
-This means your own insurance covers your initial medical expenses and lost wages through Personal Injury Protection (PIP), regardless of who caused the accident.
+This means your own insurance covers your initial medical expenses and up to 75% of your lost wages through Personal Injury Protection (PIP), regardless of who caused the accident.
+PIP can also cover $8,000 for replacement services.

-However, you can step outside the no-fault system and file a claim against the at-fault driver if your medical expenses exceed $2,000 or you suffered serious injuries such as permanent and serious disfigurement, fractures, loss of a body member, or loss of sight or hearing.
+However, you can step outside the no-fault system and file a lawsuit against the at-fault driver if your medical expenses exceed $2,000 or you suffered serious injuries such as permanent and serious disfigurement, fractures, loss of a body member, or loss of sight or hearing.
+This is called the “tort threshold.”

 Massachusetts also follows a modified comparative negligence rule.
-If you're found partially at fault, your settlement reduces by your percentage of blame.
+If you're found partially at fault, your settlement is reduced by your percentage of blame.
 If you're more than 50% responsible, you cannot recover damages from the other party.

 Factors That Influence Your Car Accident Settlement Amount